shervinea/cheatsheet-translation/id/cheatsheet-deep-learning.md

 **10. Cross-entropy loss ― In the context of neural networks, the cross-entropy loss L(z,y) is commonly used and is defined as follows:**

-&#10230;Fungsi loss cross-entropy - Pada neural network, loss cross-entropy L(z,y) adalah fungsi loss yang sering digunakan dan didefinisikan sebagai berikut:
+&#10230;*Cross-entropy loss* - Pada neural network, *cross-entropy loss* L(z,y) adalah fungsi loss yang umumnya digunakan dan didefinisikan sebagai berikut:

 <br>

 **11. Learning rate ― The learning rate, often noted α or sometimes η, indicates at which pace the weights get updated.
 This can be fixed or adaptively changed.
 The current most popular method is called Adam, which is a method that adapts the learning rate.**

-&#10230;Learning rate- Learning rate, sering dituliskan sebagai α atau η, mendefinisikan seberapa cepat nilai weight diperbaharui.
-Learning rate bisa diset dengan nilai fix atau dirubah secara adaptif.
-Metode yang paling terkenal saat ini adalah Adam, sebuah method yang merubah learning rate secara adaptif.
+&#10230;*Learning rate* - *Learning rate*, sering dituliskan sebagai α atau η, menunjukkan seberapa cepat nilai *weight* dapat diperbaharui. *Learning rate* bisa dimanipulasi atau diubah secara adaptif.
+Metode yang paling terkenal saat ini adalah Adam, sebuah method yang mengubah *learning rate* secara adaptif.

 <br>

 **12. Backpropagation ― Backpropagation is a method to update the weights in the neural network by taking into account the actual output and the desired output.
 The derivative with respect to weight w is computed using chain rule and is of the following form:**

-&#10230;Backpropagation - Backpropagation adalah method untuk mengubah nilai weight pada neural network dengan mempertimbangkan perbedaan dari keluaran prediksi dan keluaran yang diinginkan.
-Turunan terhadap weight w dihitung menggunakan chain rule dan dapat diformulakan dengan:
+&#10230;*Backpropagation* - *Backpropagation* adalah sebuah metode untuk mengubah nilai *weight* pada *neural network* dengan mempertimbangkan perbedaan dari keluaran prediksi dan keluaran yang diinginkan.
+Turunan terhadap *weight* w dihitung menggunakan *chain rule* dan dapat diformulasikan dengan:

 <br>

 **13. As a result, the weight is updated as follows:**

-&#10230;Oleh karena itu, nilai weight diubah dengan formula sebagai berikut
+&#10230;Akibatnya, nilai *weight* diubah dengan formula sebagai berikut:

 <br>